MyCryptoHQ/knowledge-base-content/troubleshooting/tokens/adding-new-token-and-sending-custom-tokens.md

 You can use Ethplorer or Etherscan to find out the parameters of your token.

+If there is an issue with adding a custom token, try adding it again but suffixing the name with `-1`.
+For example `TOK` becomes `TOK-1`.

 ### via [Ethplorer](https://ethplorer.io/)

 1. On the ["Send"](https://mycrypto.com/account) page on MyCrypto, click `View Address` and paste *your* address.